azurenoops/terraform-azurerm-overlays-management-hub/examples/Commerical/managment_hub_w_force_tunnel_ddos/README.md

 # First address ranges from VNet Address space reserved for Firewall Subnets.
 # First three address ranges from VNet Address space reserved for Gateway, AMPLS And Firewall Subnets.
 # ex.: For 10.8.4.0/23 address space, usable address range start from "10.8.4.224/27" for all subnets.
-# default subnet name will be set as per Azure NoOps naming convention by defaut.
+# default subnet name will be set as per Azure NoOps naming convention by default.
 # Multiple Subnets, Service delegation, Service Endpoints, Network security groups
 # These are default subnets with required configuration, check README.md for more details
 # NSG association to be added automatically for all subnets listed here.
-# subnet name will be set as per Azure naming convention by defaut. expected value here is: <App or project name>
+# subnet name will be set as per Azure naming convention by default. expected value here is: <App or project name>
 hub_subnets = {
   default = {
     name                                       = "hub-core"